 Jacks PASS (Pathway to Accelerated Student Success) program

 First-semester freshman applicants who do not meet the admission requirements may become eligible for admission by enrolling in the Jacks PASS Summer Admission program.
-Students who complete the requirements to enroll in the program will be pre-registered for the summer II term at SFA and will be required to complete seven semester credit hours including SFA 101.
-An academic adviser in the Student Success Center will give each participant a schedule.
+Students who complete the necessary requirements to enroll in the program will be pre-registered for the 2019 summer II term at SFA and will be required to complete seven (7) semester credit hours including SFA 101.

-The 2018 summer II semester is July 10 through Aug.
-10. Students who satisfactorily complete the program with an overall GPA of 2.0 and who do not fail any courses will continue into the fall semester.
+Participants will be given a schedule from an Academic Advisor in the Student Success Center.
+The 2019 summer II semester begins on July 16th and ends on August 16th.
+Students who satisfactorily complete the program with an overall "C" (2.0) GPA and who do not have any grades of "F" will continue into the fall 2019 semester.

 Students admitted to Jacks PASS must complete the high school recommended or distinguished program or the foundations program with an endorsement or the foundations program with a distinguished endorsement.
 Students who complete the basic or foundations program without an endorsement must meet the following college readiness standards regarding the SAT or ACT scores: